PelDoingCode/JS_COINLAYER_API/README.md

+# Spec API COINLAYER for Bitcoin price for example :

-## An easy way to get cryptocurrency price on your webapp :
+## An easy way to get cryptocurrency price on your webapp :alien: :

 ###### :zap: Repository to add a relevant example to COINLAYER crypto-price API documentation : [CoinLayer](https://coinlayer.com/) :zap: